 nurse preceptor for the 40 hours of clinical experience.

 Applications and Forms

 Applications are available from the Professional Development office at

 Campbell County Memorial Hospital, 501 S. Burma Avenue, Fifth Floor, Gillette.

-Cost for non-CCH employees is $750.
-There will be a limited number of positions
+Cost is $600.
+There will be a limited number of positions in each MA-C

 If you have any further questions or concerns, please contact the following

 Thank you for your interest in the MA-C Course.
 We hope to hear from you soon!